 District 2 Commissioner Lynette Howard said, “We are fortunate to be able to partner with the state to fund these improvements that keep our county roadways in good working condition.”

-Gwinnett County works to document roads in need of resurfacing every year.
+Gwinnett County documents roads in need of resurfacing every year.
 Transportation employees rate the pavement status on about half of the County-maintained roads annually.
 That data is then sorted to identify the roads in most need of resurfacing.
-Out of more than 2,500 centerline miles of road maintained, Gwinnett will resurface close to 170 miles this year.
+Gwinnett will resurface just over 145 centerline miles of roadway this year.

-The County’s share of the project is funded by the recently approved 2017 SPLOST program and the 2014 SPLOST program.
-All commission districts in Gwinnett County have roads that will be resurfaced under this contract.
-The state funding is through the Local Maintenance and Improvement Grant program, or LMIG.
+The County’s share of the project is funded by the 2017 SPLOST program.
+The State funding is through the Local Maintenance and Improvement Grant program, or LMIG.

-Gwinnett County Transportation Director Alan Chapman said, “Resurfacing studies and our own experience have shown if we can maintain the riding surface on a roadway, we will spend less money over time keeping it in good repair.”
-Funds spent on resurfacing cut down the amount spent on patching or completely rebuilding a roadway.
+Transportation Director Alan Chapman said, “Resurfacing studies and our own experience have shown if we can maintain the riding surface on a roadway, we will spend less money over time keeping it in good repair.”
+Funds spent on resurfacing cut down the amounts spent on patching or completely rebuilding a roadway.